“..The Dokdo Region’s Economic Situation the Early 20th Century and Now..”

 Over the last years, restrictions on visitors going to Dokdo from Ulleungdo have loosened and this has created a new branch of tourism in itself.
 It’s worthy to note, because Dokdo Island is so far from Japan’s Oki Islands, it’s highly doubtful Japan could ever utilize Dokdo in such a capacity.
 Currently, voyaging to Dokdo from Ulleungdo is about a half day return.
 Tourism to Dokdo, even from the most proximal islands, the Okinoshimas (at 157kms) would be both impractical and uneconomical for Japan.

 Modern Dodong on Ulleungdo.
 High speed speedboats shuttle residents to and from Korea’s Pohang and Donghae Cities.
 The port is lined with dozens of hotels, restaurants and businesses.
-Ulleungdo’s Dodong Harbour is also home for Korean fishing vessels.
+Ulleungdo’s Dodong Harbour is also home for a few Korean fishing vessels.

 Today, Dodong Harbour is still the administrative capital of Ulleung Gun.
 Dodong is a very busy port that now bustles with both tourist and fishing vessels.
 High speed passenger boats shuttle passengers to and from Pohang, and Donghae Harbours on the Korean mainland.
 Tourist ferry boats also sail daily to Dokdo Island from Dodong weather permitting.
 Dodong Harbour’s valley, once lined with primitive Korean huts now has dozens of multi-storey hotels, restaurants, and clubs for Ulleungdo’s many tourists.
 In the hills above the harbour are government administrative offices, and the Ulleungdo-Dokdo museums.